resolve109/study-aws-sa/aws-study-guide.md

   - Integrates with CloudFront for edge-based protection
   - Provides 24×7 access to the AWS DDoS Response Team (DRT) for assistance during attacks
   - Offers protection against DDoS-related charges that might result from attacks
 - Particularly important for Network Load Balancers which cannot use AWS WAF directly
   - Critical for protecting NLBs in API-driven cloud communication platforms against DDoS attacks
   - Should be combined with AWS WAF on API Gateway for comprehensive protection of API architectures

+##- Particularly important for Network Load Balancers which cannot use AWS WAF directly
+  - Critical for protecting NLBs in API-driven cloud communication platforms against DDoS attacks
+  - Should be combined with AWS WAF on API Gateway for comprehensive protection of API architectures
-### AWS IAM Identity Center (AWS Single Sign-On)
+# AWS IAM Identity Center (AWS Single Sign-On)
 - **Key Features**:
   - Centrally manage SSO access to multiple AWS accounts and business applications
   - Enables unified management of users and their access